Why can't my EC2 instance in a private subnet connect to the internet using a NAT gateway?

 1. The destination is reachable by pinging the destination from another source using a public IP address.

 5. The enableDnsSupport attribute is set to true in the VPC.
-For more information, see Viewing and updating DNS support for your VPC.
+For more information, see View and update DNS attributes for your VPC.

 8. Both of the following have rules allowing inbound and outbound traffic on ports 80 and 443 using the destination IP address 0.0.0.0/0:

 - The network Access Control Lists (ACLs) associated with the private subnet where the instance is located.

 - The network ACLs associated with the public subnet where the NAT Gateway is located.

 For example, to allow your EC2 instances to access an HTTPS website, the network ACL associated with the NAT gateway subnet must have the rules below.